-There are more than 30 miles of tracks, trails, and picnic areas in this beautiful park.
-Over two dozen trails are labeled on a map, ranging from 'easy' to 'advanced', ensuring that anyone from families with small children to experienced mountain bikers and rock climbers can have a memorable day at Rockville Hills.
+There are more than 30 miles of tracks, trails, and picnic areas in this beautiful park, which encompasses more than 600 acres of grasslands and oak woodlands.
+Over two dozen trails are labeled on a map available to all guests at the main entrance.
+The trails are all labeled for a leisure hike or moderate workout, ensuring that anyone from families with small children to experienced mountain bikers and rock climbers can have a memorable day at Rockville Hills.

-But don’t just take our word for it.
+But don’t take our word for it.
 Below are comments from locals and visitors alike on their experience at Rockville Hills Regional Park:

 One of my favorite local spots… What I love about this hike is the varying terrain and views, You’ll start out deep in the forested areas, eventually getting views of the cliffs and more rural areas of Fairfield.
 Evntually stumbling across a small pond and then a nice lake filled with an abundance of wildlife.
 It’s not uncommon to see Herons, Ducks, Chipmunks, Fence Lizards, Turtles, and Bullfrogs in and around the pond.

 Wow!
 This is my new favorite spot to run.
 It has everything I need: amazing views, alternate routes, hills and spots for scrambling, hidden gems…I could run here again and again and take a different system of trails each time.